seesmof/everything/University/y2t2/DB/tasks/lb2/play.md

 - select all employees if they work in office
-- delete all employees if they are supervisors
+- select all employees if their base salary is less than 200
-- insert new supervisors for each department
-- update all employees Hired_Since date to today
+- select all employees that are supervisors